-Feature Description RP SP Contact Start with a single approved NPC contact from your culture.
-50 15 Established Start with 1 Renown in an approved faction of your choice from your chosen culture, or the culture from World Traveler.
-50 15 Foreign Contact Start with a single approved NPC contact from a culture other than your own culture.
-100 30 Important Contact Start with a single approved important NPC contact from your culture.
-100 30 Well Established Start with 3 Renown in an approved faction of your choice from your chosen culture, or the culture from World Traveler.
-100 30 Important Foreign Contact Start with a single approved important NPC contact from a culture other than your own culture.
-200 60
+Contact Description RP SP Basic Contact Start with a single approved NPC contact of Rank 3 in a faction of your choice from your culture.
+60 20 Important Contact Start with a single approved NPC contact of Rank 4 in a faction of your choice from your culture.
+120 40 Very Important Contact Start with a single approved NPC contact of Rank 5 in a faction of your choice from your culture.
+240 80 Extremely Important Contact Start with a single approved NPC contact of Rank 6 in a faction of your choice from your culture.
+480 160 Head of Faction Start with a single approved NPC contact of Rank 7 in a faction of your choice from your culture.
+960 320 Foreign Contact Start with a single approved NPC contact from a culture other than your own culture.
+Add the cost to any contact to make it from a foreign culture. +60 +20